aleph2c/miros/doc/zero_to_one.rst

 * The toaster oven should start in the off state.
 * The toaster can only heat when the door is closed.
 * The toaster's light should be off when the door is closed.
-* The toaster should turn on its light when the door is opened
+* The toaster should turn on its light when the door is opened.
-* A customer should be able to open and close the door of our toaster oven
+* A customer should be able to open and close the door of our toaster oven.
 * When a customer closes the door, the toaster oven should go back to behaving like it did before.
-* While the toaster oven is in any state the customer should be able to press a buzzer which will get the attention of anyone nearby.
-* :dead_spec:`The buzzer will sound 20 seconds after a Baking event`
+* :dead_spec:`The buzzer will sound 10 seconds after a Toasting event.`
-* :dead_spec:`The buzzer will sound 10 seconds after a Toasting event`
+* :dead_spec:`The buzzer will sound 20 seconds after a Baking event.`
-* :new_spec:`The buzzer will sound 20 seconds after a Baking event and the oven will turn off`
+* :new_spec:`The toasting mode will cook an item for 10 seconds then the oven will turn off`
-* :new_spec:`The buzzer will sound 10 seconds after a Toasting event and the oven will turn off`
+* :new_spec:`The baking mode will cook an item for 20 seconds then the oven will turn off`
+* :new_spec:`One buzz means, there is 1 second before something has finished cooking`
+* :new_spec:`Two buzzes mean something have finished cooking`
+* :new_spec:`Three buzzes mean the white walkers are coming`

 .. _iter6_design: